MaterializeInc/materialize/doc/user/content/overview/arrangements.md

 scratch in all but a few simple cases.

-Our mission at Materialize is to manage materialized views better than this. supports incrementally updating a much broader set of views than is common in traditional databases (e.g. views over multi-way joins with complex aggregations), and can do incremental updates in the presence of arbitrary inserts, updates, and deletes in the input streams while maintaining correctness.
+Our mission at Materialize is to manage materialized views better than this.
+Materialize supports incrementally updating a much broader set of views than is common in traditional databases (e.g. views over multi-way joins with complex aggregations), and can do incremental updates in the presence of arbitrary inserts, updates, and deletes in the input streams while maintaining correctness.